Holomorphic representation of quantum computations

-Gaussian unitaries are the operations that map Gaussian states to Gaussian states.
-In particular, single-mode Gaussian states are obtained from the vacuum state $\ket0$ by Gaussian unitaries.
-Since $\hat R(\varphi)\ket0=\ket0$ for all $\varphi\in[0,2\pi]$, any single-mode Gaussian state may be written as
+Gaussian states are defined as the states whose Wigner function is a Gaussian function, and Gaussian unitaries as the operations that map Gaussian states to Gaussian states~\cite{demoen1977completely,giedke2002characterization}.
+In particular, single-mode Gaussian pure states are obtained from the vacuum state $\ket0$ by Gaussian unitaries.
+Since $\hat R(\varphi)\ket0=\ket0$ for all $\varphi\in[0,2\pi]$, any single-mode Gaussian pure state may be written as a squeezed coherent state

 for some $\beta,\xi\in\mathbb C$.